-No drummer would want a stick to fly through the stage during a performance.
+No drummer would want a stick to fly across the stage during a performance.

-The Promark Black Stick Rapp is a drumstick wrap that has been commonly recommended in forums.
+Experienced drummers often recommend the Promark Black Stick Rapp drumstick wrap in forums.

 You do have to note that you’ll need to paste the stick wraps onto your drumsticks manually.

-The stick grip by Groove Juice is a product that has been highly recommended in various forums.
+Stick grip by Groove Juice is a product that has been highly recommended in many drum forums.

 Plus, the stick grip adhesive does not (significantly) affect the weight or dimension of your sticks so you won’t have to readjust to your sticks after applying the grip spray.

-There are long standing debates on whether you should use drummer gloves, but gloves are worn mainly for 2 purposes.
+There are long standing debates on whether you should use drummer gloves.

 - To improve grip or to,

-- To reduce the occurrence of callus on your fingers
+- To reduce the occurrence of callus on your palms and fingers

-I think its all down to personal preference.
+I think it boils down to personal preference.

-There are famous drummers who wear gloves.
-Phil Rudd (AC/DC), Johanne James (Threshold) and Carter Beauford (Dave Matthews Band) are just some of them.
+Some of them include: Phil Rudd (AC/DC), Johanne James (Threshold) and Carter Beauford (Dave Matthews Band).

 I hope this article has helped you with choosing your first drumstick.

-You should consider the weight, feel and durability of the drumsticks when picking your first pair.
+When choosing your first pair of drumsticks, you should consider the weight, feel and durability of the drumsticks that you are considering.

-Let me know which sticks you went with in the comments below!
+Let me know which sticks you chose, in the comments below!

 1 thought on “Best Beginner Drumsticks [2023 update]”